Slm-mux: Orchestrating small language models for reasoning: Acknowledgments

 \paragraph{Results} As shown in Figure~\ref{fig:small-large-accuracy}, discussion-based methods generally outperform the single best-performing models in the frontier LLM group, achieving up to a 2\% increase in accuracy.
 However, when applied to SLMs, these discussion-based methods fail to outperform the best single model in the orchestration, and even incur accuracy drops of up to 5.5\%.
 This performance gap is observed across all three methods and both benchmarks.

 To understand this counterintuitive result, we analyze SLM behavior in discussion settings.
-We find that discussion-based methods amplify rather than correct errors in SLMs due to a key limitations: SLMs tend to exhibit groupthink, reinforcing incorrect reasoning during discussions rather than correcting mistakes.
-Additional analysis and demonstration is provided in the Appendix~\ref{sec:slm-failure}.
+We find that discussion-based methods amplify rather than correct errors in SLMs due to a key limitation: SLMs tend to exhibit groupthink, reinforcing incorrect reasoning during discussions rather than correcting mistakes. \homehl{In Appendix~\ref{sec:slm-failure}, we provide detailed analysis showing that 59.5\% of failures are attributed to groupthink, and that the performance gap persists even after extensive prompt optimization.}